vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-customer-import.md

 ## Register the new data installer plugin

-Now, we’re almost ready to test the new data installer; we just need to register it in `InstallerDependencyProvider`:
+To test the new data installer, register it in `InstallerDependencyProvider`:

 ```php
 <?php